 Being a small city, Hartselle does not have a public transit system used by locals to get to and from work.

-In terms of college education, Hartselle is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.89% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Hartselle is somewhat higher than in the average US city of 21.84%: 25.80% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Hartselle in 2010 was $23,448, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $93,792 for a family of four.
+The per capita income in Hartselle in 2010 was $25,108, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $100,432 for a family of four.
 However, Hartselle contains both very wealthy and poor people as well.

 The most common language spoken in Hartselle is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Arabic.